SanielX/Height-Fog/README.md

 Fog is applied only to opaque geometry by default, to support semi transparent objects you need to use "FogVolume_ApplyFog" method in "HeightFog.hlsl" file

+### **NOTE:** You need to enable unsafe code in project settings/assembly definition in order to compile this project

 ### Fragment shader version
 ```c
 #include "HeightFog.hlsl"